RossMdevs/Eleconnect/README.md

 > We work with [PasswordGen](https://github.com/RossMdevs/Password-Generator)

-Eleconnect is a simple based electron app shell.
+Eleconnect is a electron developed app.
+It opens a frameless or framed window displaying the asset you configured to load.

+It is the first step to packaging a windows app for distro.

  # ⚠️ Read ME ⚠️